Who is Hopebridge?

 Autism has so many different faces.
 Each child has unique challenges and abilities.
 We take this into consideration and teach across a spectrum, from low-functioning to high-functioning autism.
 We aim to embrace everyone under the ASD diagnosis, which is now also inclusive of what was previously known as Asperger’s Syndrome.
 At Hopebridge, each child has his or her own team of talented, passionate professionals with a commitment to create a plan of care tailored for each individual.

-To do this, we start with an evaluation to discover targeted areas for intervention, which includes communication with your team.
-The comprehensive behavioral and skills assessment ensures goals are selected based on the child’s chronological age and developmental needs.
-Whether that be potty-training in the short term or setting him or her up for preschool in the long term, we develop a plan to get there.
+Individuals with ASD often have needs that will benefit from ABA, speech, feeding and occupational therapy.
+As as a result, we typically perform ABA, speech and OT evaluations to discover targeted areas for intervention, which includes communication with your team.
+The comprehensive behavioral and skills assessments ensure goals are selected based on the child’s chronological age and developmental needs.
+Whether that be potty-training in the short term or setting him or her up for preschool in the long term, we use these results to develop a plan to get there.

 With multiple coordinated therapies and natural environmental possibilities under one roof, our team collaborates to develop the most effective mix within a Hopebridge Individualized Treatment Plan (ITP) for each family.
 Frequency and duration of therapy is determined based on the results of the evaluation.